GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 New common options
 ------------------

-We have added two new lower-case GMT common option:
+We have added two new lower-case GMT common options:

 *  Programs that need to specify which values should represent "no data" can now use **-d**\ [**i**\ \|\ **o**]\ *nodata*.
 For instance, this option replaces the old **-N** in :doc:`grd2xyz` and :doc:`xyz2grd` (but are backwards compatible).

-*  Programs using multi-threaded computational algorithms implemented via OpenMP (and if compiled with OpenMP support) will offer the new option **-x**\ [[-]\ *n*].
-Specifying **-x** will try to utilize all available cores.
-Only some programs currently has this option, such as greenspline, grdmath, and grdfilter.
+*  Some programs are now using OpenMP to spread computations over all available cores (only available if compiled with OpenMP support).
+   Those modules will offer the new option **-x**\ [[-]\ *n*] to reduce how many cores to assign to the task.
+Only some programs currently has this option, such as greenspline, grdmask, grdmath, grdfilter, sph2grd, and the potential supplement's grdgravmag3d and talwani3d.

 New default parameters
 ----------------------